-In addition, the SEC and applicable Canadian securities regulators recently have been pursuing various rulemaking efforts, including with respect to environmental, social and governance, or ESG, matters.
+In addition, the SEC and applicable Canadian securities regulators recently have been pursuing regularly pursue various rulemaking efforts, including recently with respect to environmental, social and governance, or ESG, matters.
+In March 2024, the SEC adopted climate-related disclosure rules and subsequently issued an order implementing a stay of its final rules.
 A variety of organizations also measure the performance of companies on such ESG topics, and the results of these assessments are widely publicized.
 Investment in funds that specialize in companies that perform well in such assessments are increasingly popular, and major institutional investors have publicly emphasized the importance of such ESG measures to their investment decisions.
-If additional rules regarding ESG matters are adopted or if investors continue to increase their focus on ESG matters, we could incur substantially higher costs in our efforts to comply and cannot be certain that our efforts will be viewed as adequate.
+If additional rules regarding ESG matters are formally adopted or if investors continue to increase their focus on ESG matters, we could incur substantially higher costs in our efforts to comply and cannot be certain that our efforts will be viewed as adequate.